| | | | | | | |

 Mashed Potato Pancakes with Caramelized Onion and Gruyere

-Heat 2 teaspoons of vegetable oil plus 2 teaspoons of butter in a large nonstick pan over medium heat.
+Heat 2 teaspoons of vegetable oil plus 2 teaspoons of butter in a large skillet over medium heat.

-Side Note: Don’t crowd the pan while cooking and do not flip the pancakes too soon or they won’t develop a yummy crispy crust!
+Side Note: Don’t crowd the pan while cooking, and don’t flip the pancakes too soon, so they won’t develop a yummy crispy crust!

 Mashed Potato Pancakes with Caramelized Onion and Gruyere